gnufied/kube_recipe/README.md

 You may also want to modify the ip address or bridge interface in `Vagrantfile`.

+You may have to slightly modify `kub_common`, `kub_node` and `kub_master` scripts too, but good news is - you just need to modify fqdn hostnames and ip there.

+# DNS

+The fqdns specified in these files should be resolvable.
+You can configure them in `/etc/hosts` of host machine.
+I am using `pi-hole` on my raspberry pi, so I chose to define them there.
+But anything works.

 # Bring the kubernetes cluster

 If everything is configured correctly you can bring the cluster up by running following command.